canonical/cos-registration-agent/README.md

 Setup is reponsible for identifying and configuring the COS for a given device.
 This action registers first any custom dashboard provided with the device and the device itself.
+The setup action can also be called with the `--generate-device-tls-certificate` to generate TLS certificate and private key for a device.
 This action will fail if called by an already registered device.
 ### Update
 Update is making sure that the configuration of the COS for a given device gets updated over time.
+The update action can also be called with the `--generate-device-tls-certificate` to regenerate TLS certificate and private key for a device.
 This action is meant to be called multiple times.
 ### Write-uid
 Write-uid is responsible for writing the device unique ID in the SNAP_COMMON folder where it is made available for other snaps on the device.